Dr Shauna Janssen, PhD

 Co-workshop leader with Dorita Hannah, "Urban Scenographies: SmArting the City."
 Prague Quadrennial Studio Series.
 13-15 June 2019

 Artistic Projects/ Research-Creation

 Dramaturge.
+Les Voisines.
 Urban audiowalk.
 Created by Arianna Bardesono.
 Produced by IMAGO Theatre.
 Montreal, May 2019.

 Artist and co-creator with Dorita Hannah.
 Sabina.
 Multimedia performance installation.
 Citta Invisibili at Teatro Potlatch, Fara Sabina, Italy.
 June 2018.

 Multimedia Installation.
 Co-curator with Dorita Hannah and Jo Paterson Kinniburgh.
 XX Architecture and Urbanism Biennial, Valparaiso, Chile.
 October-November 2017.

 Feminist City Light Capers